josecarlosgt/Web-Design-and-Development/README.md

 Bootstrap enables more comprehensive customization for working with colors.
 For now, we will use the default [color system](https://getbootstrap.com/docs/5.0/customize/color/).
 You can also use this system for defining [background colors](https://getbootstrap.com/docs/5.0/utilities/background/) of any HTML element.

-## Task 7: Class utilities for adjusting spacing
+## Task 7: Class utilities for adjusting spaces

 Reference: [Bootstrap Docs > Utilities > Spacing](https://getbootstrap.com/docs/5.0/utilities/spacing/)